 Your students will love using our color by code sight words printables for kindergarten.
 We’ve got four coloring pages with a fun summer theme.
 Perfect for the Kindergarten level.
-Invite your student to use the code key to color in each section and reveal the summery pictures hidden on the pages.
+Invite your student to use the code key to color in each section and reveal the summary pictures hidden on the pages.

-These resources work well with.
+These resources work well with:

 Can you believe that we are at the end of another school year?
 If you are like me, you want to send students home with a bunch of fun pages to help them work on their literacy skills during the holidays.
 Today we have a FREE color by code sight words printables for kindergarten.
 It will be a great addition to a take home literacy package.
 Or print some up to use in the classroom.

 What are Sight Words?